-The normal processing time for an IRS Form 1040X, Amended U.S. Individual Income Tax Return, is between 8 and 12 weeks from the time the IRS receives your return.
+The normal processing time for an IRS Form 1040X, Amended U.S. Individual Income Tax Return, is between 8 and 12 weeks from the time the IRS receives your tax return.

-- If it is before the regular due date of your individual tax return (generally April 15 of each year), file IRS Form 1040X, and pay the tax by the due date for that year (without regard to any extension of time to file) to avoid penalties and interest.
+- If it is before the original due date of your individual tax return (generally April 15 of each year), file IRS Form 1040X, and pay the tax by the due date for that year (without regard to any extension of time to file) to avoid penalties and interest.

 - Pay special attention to Column A of IRS Form 1040X: adjusted gross income, taxable income, and tax.
 This is where most errors occur.

-If you aren’t sure what was on the original return, get a transcript.
-If you receive a notice that the IRS needs more information to process your amended return, send that information to the address on the notice within the time given to help speed up the processing.
+If you aren’t sure what was on your original tax return, get a transcript.
+If you receive a notice that the IRS needs more information to process your amended tax return, send that information to the address on the notice within the time given to help speed up the processing.